Agritopia: Neighborhood farm

-Criticisms
+Commentary

 Community farms, though popular among developers in the southern US as an amenities option for neighborhood residents in new listing zones, have been criticized for the role they play in driving gentrification in those same regions.
-Though the produce grown in Agritopia's farm lots is donated to a local food pantry and sold at a market in downtown Gilbert, low participation of the community's members in the project has been noted by outside observers.
+Though the produce grown in Agritopia's farm lots is donated to a local food pantry and sold at a market in downtown Gilbert, low participation of the community's members in the neighborhood's "farm box" program, which grants them first pick of the harvest, has been noted by outside observers.